jarry-xiao/typescraper/README.md

 # Typescraper

-Open source scraper for fetching precise latency data from Typeracer.
+Typscraper is an open source scraper for fetching precise latency data from Typeracer.

 You can read about this project on Medium: